 - 1/4 Cup Heavy Cream

 - 1 Pound of Spaghetti

 - 1 Small Bunch of Fresh Parsley - Finely Chopped

 - Salt & Pepper - To Taste

 - Heat oil in heavy skillet over medium heat.

 - Put pasta on to cook while doing this.

-- Add shrimp and cook 1-2 minutes until pink, then remove into a separate dish.
+- Add shrimp to the oil in the frying pan, and cook 1-2 minutes until pink, then remove into a separate dish.

 - Add garlic & stir once or twice.